armin-reichert/pacman-javafx/README.md

 ## Build with Gradle
 - `cd <repository-root>\pacman-javafx`
-- `.\gradlew jpackage` (builds and creates Windows installers, see directory `build\jpackage`)
+- `gradlew jpackage` (builds and creates Windows installers, see directory `build\jpackage`)

 ### Running the application using Gradle
-In the 2D or 3D subproject folder, call `.\gradlew run`.
-To create an executabe/installer for your platform, run `.\gradlew jpackage`.
+In the 2D or 3D subproject folder, call `gradlew run`.
+To create an executabe/installer for your platform, run `gradlew jpackage`.
 (Linux and Mac-OS versions are completely untested, any help appreciated!)

 ## Build with Maven